 The key difference between Mendeleev and Modern periodic table is that the basis of the modern periodic table is mainly the electronic configuration of the elements, which we call as the atomic number whereas, in Mendeleev periodic table, it is the atomic mass of the elements.

-Let us see here what is Mendeleev periodic table and what is modern periodic table, and then compare both to understand the difference between both periodic tables.
-Mendeleev is the pioneer of the modern periodic table, though a numerous number of changes had been made to the old version of the periodic table.
+Let us see here what is Mendeleev periodic table and what is a modern periodic table, and then compare both to understand the difference between Mendeleev and modern periodic table.
+Mendeleev is the pioneer of the modern periodic table, after a numerous number of changes to the old version of the periodic table.
 Both of these attempts are equally important to the scientific community; because without an invention of the periodic relationship in elements, the modern developments in Science would not reach a development era like today.

 What is Mendeleev Periodic Table?

 In 1869, a Russian chemist Dmitri Mendeleev and a German chemist Lothar Meyer proposed a tabulation of periodic elements on the basis of periodic recurrence of properties.
 In 1864, before Mendeleev, an English chemist John Newlands arranged the elements in order of atomic mass where every eight elements have similar properties.
 He referred to the peculiar relationship as the “law of octaves”.
 However, we cannot make his law for the elements beyond Calcium.
 Therefore, the scientific community did not accept it.